flamsanct/flamsanct.github.io/wp/README.md

 - **Code audit**: We have partnered with Solidity Finance to professionally audit all contracts to the same standard and rigor as any serious DeFi product.
 The audit will be 100% complete and passed prior to mint.
 All future updates will be subject to additional auditing as part of our on-going partnership.

 - **Economic design audit:** We have also partnered with Machinations who utilize their cutting-edge Monte Carlo simulation technology and professional economic expertise to model and audit our economic design.
-After several months of testing and revising the model, we are now the first on-chain game to receive their game economy health verificiation seal.
+After several months of testing and revising the model, we are now the first on-chain game to receive their game economy health verification seal.

 - **Community owned:** To ensure the community's best interests are protected, we’ve designed all of our contracts so that we can relinquish upgrade permission and AccessControl admin roles to the DAO, while still retaining non-admin permissions.
 This allows us to add surprises to the game, but also gives the DAO the power to remove those rights, as well as our portion of royalties, if the community chooses.